unclethien/minikube/DOCUMENTATION_FOR_REPORT.md

    - Verify detection results are properly stored with metadata
    - Test system under load with multiple concurrent requests

-3. **GPU Configuration** (Confirmed - GPU Available)
-   - GPU-enabled VM confirmed for Component 3 deployment
+3. **Production VM Deployment** (In Progress)
+   - Preparing to deploy to team VM (csa-6343-104.utdallas.edu)
+   - Will use CPU-optimized deployment with horizontal scaling
-   - Will label GPU node with `gpu=true` in the cluster
+   - Will configure inter-component communication with other services
-   - Will apply GPU taint to prevent non-GPU workloads
-   - Will deploy GPU-optimized version using `k8s/gpu-deployment.yaml`
-   - Expected 3-5x performance improvement over CPU-only execution
+   - Will validate performance under realistic workload conditions

 **Problems Encountered:**